raghuramhub/voting-smart-contract/README.md

 # voting-smart-contract
 This project is based on blockchain

+raghu